 White Glove Delivery?

-White Glove Delivery is available at an additional charge for the Casper, as well as the Casper Hybrid and Casper Essential.
+White Glove Delivery is available at an additional charge for the Casper, as well as the Casper Hybrid and Casper Element.
 This service is free for Casper Wave and Casper Wave Hybrid orders.

 Old Mattress Removal

 Old mattress removal is offered with White Glove delivery.
 The Wave and Wave Hybrid qualify for free White Glove delivery, while orders for the Casper, Casper Hybrid, and the Eelement will incur additional White Glove charges.

 Full Delivery Policy